 2. Encourage the use of sales apps to increase productivity

 Multiple mobile enterprise applications have been developed exclusively for sales professionals.
-As a matter of fact, Salesforce's application market, "AppExchange" , hosts over 2,000 business apps out of which over 800 of them target sales professionals.
+As a matter of fact, Salesforce's application market, "AppExchange" , hosts over 3,000 business apps out of which over 800 of them target sales professionals.
 The fact that salespeople are always on-the-go, make the use mobile applications a must.
 Salespeople could use applications for lead generation, prospecting and sales presentations.
-An example of the popularity of mobile sales applications among B2B sales professionals is the application Brainshark with an estimated 5 million file uploads.

 Sales directors should capitalize on collaboration and content sharing platforms.
 Members of your team could productively access, share and edit documents at their convenience.
-Sales teams involved in complex sales can reap the benefits of content sharing tools such as Dropbox Teams, Evernote Business, ooVoo, Google Drive and Sales Chatter.
-These applications are becoming a better way to collaborate than email.
-More than 105 applications for collaboration are currently available for free or at a very low price at Amazon's app marketplace.
+Sales teams involved in complex sales can reap the benefits of team content sharing tools such as Dropbox, Google Drive or Sharepoint.
+These applications are a better way to collaborate than email and offers the opportunity to gather documents, meeting notes, chats and contacts for a specific team, account or opportunity.

 REMEMBER THAT IT IS PEOPLE THAT CLOSE DEALS - NOT TECHNOLOGY